vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/021_keshavardhanI_auShadhiH/_index.md

 +++
 ## Comment
 Found also in Pāipp.
-1. Used by Kāuç.
+1. Used by Kāuś.
 (30. 8) in a remedial rite for growth of hair.

 ## Translations